 Best to schedule no earlier than 24 weeks and no later than 35 weeks to make sure you don’t go into labor prior to capturing your beautiful growing belly.

-Clearing items from your immediate view in your home you don't want displayed in images is also a good idea.
-Non essentials like magazines on a coffee table, Kleenex boxes from your bedroom nightstand and so on.
+Clearing items from your immediate view in your home you don't want to be displayed in images is also a good idea.
+Non-essentials like magazines on a coffee table, Kleenex boxes from your bedroom nightstand, and so on.

 Between the baby shower and all the cute clothes you just couldn't pass up at the store, your newborn probably has a very large wardrobe.
 With lifestyle sessions keeping it simple is best.
 White or a neutral onesie, wrapped, or even in a receiving blanket.
 Choose the option that you are most comfortable with.

-For family photos make sure everyone is dressed in clothing with complimentary tones.
+For family, photos make sure everyone is dressed in clothing with complementary tones.
 Your outfits don't need to be matchy-matchy by any means, but they should coordinate well enough that no one looks out of place in the picture.
 Many moms prefer to dress in darker colors post-delivery and this is perfectly okay.
 Choosing a black, brown, dark blue or a gray color are all great options.
-Then simply have dad coordinate to compliment with mom.
+Then simply have dad coordinate to compliment mom.

 Lifestyle sessions do not include any props.
 Everything is natural and the home is used as one big prop.
-Master bedroom for family moments, nursery for baby laying in their crib.
-As parent of a newborn, you're probably still struggling to get into a solid routine with your baby.
-Try to keep expectations for your child's first photo shoot manageable.
+Master bedroom for family moments, the nursery for a baby lying in their crib.
+As the parent of a newborn, you're probably still struggling to get into a solid routine with your baby.
+Try to keep expectations for your child's first photoshoot manageable.
 It is more than likely that your little one can be fussy or even cry during the session.
-All of these moments are captured during a lifestyle session, the soothing process, feedings and moments in between.
+All of these moments are captured during a lifestyle session, the soothing process, feedings, and moments in between.
 This is life and it's meant to be remembered.
 Your little one runs the show and will very clearly let us know what they like and don't like.
 Safety and comfort are my number one concerns always.

 Hybrid Lifestyle Sessions:

-Alina Renert Photography is a Chicago lifestyle photographer, and is a member of The Bump Society by Beauty & Lifestyle Mommy, a hand picked community of elite businesses nationwide.
-She is also a VIP Member of the National Association of Professional Women.
+Alina Renert Photography is a Chicago lifestyle photographer and is a member of The Bump Society by Beauty & Lifestyle Mommy, a handpicked community of elite businesses nationwide.

 Are you looking for a Chicago lifestyle photographer?
 I would love to work with you!
 I offer a fun and unique experience in the Northwest Suburbs of Chicago in Wheeling, IL.
 I also service surrounding areas, including, Buffalo Grove, Deerfield, Northbrook, Vernon Hills, Mount Prospect, Mundelein, Lincolnshire, Libertyville, Glenview, Des Plaines, and other surrounding Chicago suburbs.
 To book your session, use this form.